 Learning and Development

-Whether they require balls, bats, skittles or tracks, sporting activities offer pre-school children a host of learning opportunities, says Wendy Bowkett…
+Whether they require balls, bats, skittles or tracks, EYFS sports activities offer pre-school children a host of learning opportunities, says Wendy Bowkett…

 For most preschoolers, running and playing actively are as natural as breathing.
-They have endless energy which should be channelled to provide fun and enjoyment, as well as giving them the chance to participate in a wide range of physical activity while developing an understanding of how their bodies work and move.
+They have endless energy.
+We should channel this to provide fun and enjoyment, as well as giving them the chance to participate in a wide range of EYFS sports activities while developing an understanding of how their bodies work and move.

-Many physical activities for under-fives are ‘cross-curricular’ and, although not ‘sports’ in the traditional sense, they do cover all aspects of the Early Years Foundation Stage with a little planning and preparation.
+Many EYFS sports activities are ‘cross-curricular’.
+Although not ‘sports’ in the traditional sense, they do cover all aspects of the Early Years Foundation Stage with a little planning and preparation.

 1. Warming up